Moses E. Kiley: Archbishop of Milwaukee

-Following the transfer of Archbishop Samuel Stritch to the Archdiocese of Chicago, Kiley was appointed the sixth archbishop of the Archdiocese of Milwaukee by Pope Pius XII on January 1, 1940.
+Following the transfer of Archbishop Samuel Stritch to the Archdiocese of Chicago, Kiley was appointed the sixth archbishop of Milwaukee by Pope Pius XII on January 1, 1940.
 Kiley was installed at the Church of the Gesu in Milwaukee on March 28, 1940.

 During his tenure in Milwaukee, Kiley earned a reputation as a conservative leader and stern administrator.
-He oversaw an extensive renovation of the Cathedral of St. John the Evangelist in Milwaukee, which suffered major damage from a fire in 1935.
-He rebuilt the St. Aemillian Orphanage in Milwaukee, which had also suffered major fire damage in the 1930s.
+He oversaw an extensive renovation of the Cathedral of St. John the Evangelist in Milwaukee, which had suffered major fire damage in 1935.

+Kiley rebuilt the St. Aemillian Orphanage in Milwaukee, also damaged by fire in the 1930s.
 Kiley also renovated St. Francis Seminary in St. Francis, Wisconsin, converted Pio Nono High School into a minor seminary, and created a Catholic Family Life Bureau in 1948.

+Death

 Moses Kiley died on April 15, 1953, at St. Mary's Hospital in Milwaukee, at age 76.